-Today I take you to the Middle East to present one of the most well-known recipes: chickpea hummus.
+Today I take you to the Middle East to introduce one of the most famous recipes: chickpea hummus.

-I discovered the recipe at a dinner at my cousin Andrea’s house, his wife Cinzia, whom you already know as the source of many sweet recipes, served chickpea hummus as an appetizer for the meat fondue dinner.
-I fell in love with it, the taste and flavor of this dish encompass many holiday memories in Egypt.
+I fell in love with it — the taste and flavor of this dish brings back many memories of holidays in Egypt.
 It is one of the oldest and most widespread preparations, thanks to the simplicity of its ingredients.
-The main ingredient is chickpeas, which are boiled and mashed until a homogeneous cream is obtained.
-For convenience, I use pre-cooked chickpeas found in aluminum cans at the store.
+The main ingredient is chickpeas, which are boiled and mashed until you obtain a smooth cream.
+For convenience I use ready-cooked chickpeas found in cans at the supermarket.

-To puree the chickpeas, you can use an immersion blender.
-Chickpea hummus is a delicious, truly tasty cream, to be enjoyed accompanied by Arabic bread or flatbreads and croutons, of course, other vegetables such as tomatoes, eggplants, zucchini, and cucumbers should not be missing.
-You can also serve with thickly cut carrot and celery sticks to use as breadsticks.
+To puree the chickpeas you can use an hand blender.
+Chickpea hummus is a delicious, very flavorful cream, to be enjoyed with pita bread, flatbreads or crostini.
+Of course, other vegetables like tomatoes, eggplants, zucchini and cucumbers should not be missing.
+You can also serve it with carrot and celery sticks cut into thick strips to use as dippers.

-Let yourself be conquered by this very versatile dish, used to accompany falafel, or as a spreadable cream.
-Our chickpea hummus will be a hit during appetizers or if you want as a starter for an oriental dinner!
-You can also serve the Sweet and Sour Baked Fennel as an additional dish!
+Let yourself be won over by this very versatile dish, used to accompany falafel, or as a spreadable cream.
+Our chickpea hummus will disappear quickly during aperitifs or, if you prefer, as an appetizer for an oriental dinner!
+You can also serve sweet-and-sour baked fennel as an additional dish!

 A soft cream that will conquer your family or guests!